RogueDerivative/python_4_e/README.md

 # python_4_e
-My code for the assignments in the Python for Everybody Specialization from Coursera
+My thought process for the assignments in the Python for Everybody Specialization from Coursera